rbbostelmann/CS50x/README.md

 #### Aim:
 Implement a program that encrypts messages using Caesar’s cipher.
 #### General comments:<br>
-<p>As I started this pset by tacking the substitution probleme first, I already had a pretty good idea of how I wanted to write this code, and things were 87% in accordance with my plans.
+<p>As I started this set by tackling the substitution problem first, I already had a pretty good idea of how I wanted to write this code, and things were 87% in accordance with my plans.
 The other 13% made me change my code and implement most of it under main() instead of using multiple helper functions.</p>
 <h4> Main challenges:</h4>
-<p>As mentioned, I had a good idea of how I wanted to write this, but I did not had much of a clue on how to make the math work.
-After tinkering with the final aprt of the code for a while I managed to make it run perfectly well for digits from 1-9.
+<p>As mentioned, I had a good idea of how I wanted to write this, but I did not have much of a clue on how to make the math work.
+After tinkering with the final part of the code for a while I managed to make it run perfectly well for digits from 1-9.
 Anything higher than that would only compute the first of the digits (eg. 12 would compute only 1 as key, 643 would compute only 6 as key, etc).
 That was mostly due to an incorrect approach to the validation part of the problem, in which I converted the key to a char and was unable to make it work properly as an int after that point.
 After I fixed that the code worked as intended.</p>

 </details>